Muskan-saraf/industry5-site/docs/blog/20250131--the-green-revolution-how-industry-5-0-is-shaping-sustainable-practices-.md

 ---
-title: ""The Green Revolution: How Industry 5.0 is Shaping Sustainable Practices""
+title: "The Green Revolution: How Industry 5.0 is Shaping Sustainable Practices"
 date: "2025-01-31"
 tags: ["Sustainability"]
 ---